sameer2799/sameer2799/README.md

 ## 🔭 I’m currently working on

-- My own Chatgpt
-- My portfolio site
+- A discord like application

 ## 🌱 I’m currently learning

-- Business Data Management
+- Python1q
 - Machine Learning

 ## 👯 I’m looking to collaborate on